Eavesdropping and Wiretapping Warrants

 Law enforcement must first obtain a valid warrant in order to eavesdrop on a private conversation.
 If you or someone you know has been arrested based on facts discovered in a private conversation, contact an experienced criminal defense attorney.

 Criminal convictions can change lives.
-Law Office of Rochelle S. Berliner has defended clients from all over New York City in a variety of criminal cases.
-If you have been arrested in Queens County, Bronx County, New York County, or Kings County, Nassau County or Suffolk County, Law Office of Rochelle S. Berliner can assist you.
+Law Office has defended clients from all over New York City in a variety of criminal cases.
+If you have been arrested in Queens County, Bronx County, New York County, or Kings County, Nassau County or Suffolk County, Law Office can assist you.

-Call Law Office of Rochelle S. Berliner at 718-261-5600 to schedule a consultation to discuss your legal options.
+Call Law Office at to schedule a consultation to discuss your legal options.

 Overview of Eavesdropping & Wiretapping